ambrosus/ambrosus-nop/README.md

 You can run ```docker-compose stop``` to stop the node.

 ## Insight and statistics of the node
-To check statistics and get insights of the node you are running please visit the Ambrosus dashboard.
+To check statistics and get insights of the node you are running you will be able in the future to visit the Ambrosus dashboard.

 For further details of what is happening within the docker containers you can use ```docker ps``` to find container IDs and then write ```docker logs <container id>``` to see the logs.